• Skip to main content

 Burmese

-A sweet-natured cat that is elegant in appearance and popular all around the world.
+A Burmese is a sweet-natured cat that is elegant in appearance and popular all around the world.
 Burmese are very loyal cats and love people.
-They make excellent pets.
+They are relatives of the Siamese cats which are known for having long tails.
+This characteristic has been passed onto Burmese cats too, with long but thin tails that have a rounded tip.
+This matches their muscular build.

 Burmilla

-The Burmilla’s nature combines it’s parent breeds—the personality of the cheeky and attention-seeking Burmese and the peaceful, laid back, affectionate Chinchilla Persian.
+The Burmilla derived from breeding a Burmese with a Chinchilla Persian.
+The Burmilla’s nature combines its parent breeds—the personality of the cheeky and attention-seeking Burmese and the peaceful, laid-back, affectionate Chinchilla Persian.
+They have long tails that taper slightly at the end.
+Long-haired varieties also show excellent fluffy plumage.

 Bombay